 Signing the Return

-Question: How do I sign my tax return when I e-file?
+For signing an electronic return see How do I sign my tax return when I e-file?